rscode999/cnet/README.md

 - The output dimension of each layer equals the input dimension of the next layer

 If any criterion is broken, the `enable` method throws the `illegal_state` exception, a subclass of `std::runtime_error`.
-If all the criteria are met, the network can be trained, but not edited.
+If all the criteria are met, the network's attributes cannot be changed.
+Attributes can still be retrieved.

 To feed an input vector into the network:
 ```